Six Winter Brews Without The Booze

 With the landscape of winter-friendly N/A beers exploding, we felt the need to bring in some extra help to make our recommended provisions.
 After all, this list of brews may have to get you through Dry January, and as such these are decisions we need to take pretty seriously.
 Without further adieu, here then, are our humble recommendations for your jack frost brews.

-Our first expert, Tyler McMahon, hails from Colorado, a state with plenty of experience in both winter weather and beer, so with that in mind we let him select two to start us off.
-Tyler’s high on a pair of Athletic brews, starting with First Ride, a porter-style selection, and Lodge Life, a seasonal, stout-inspired offering also from the largest craft N/A brewer in the U.S. Both conjure vibes of cold days spent hiking or skiing in the mountains, and either would clearly make for a perfect apres-ski.
+Our first expert, Tyler McMahon, hails from Colorado, a state with plenty of experience in both winter weather and beer.
+Tyler’s high on Athletic brews, recommending First Ride, a porter-style selection from the largest craft N/A brewer in the U.S. First Ride conjures vibes of cold days spent hiking or skiing in the mountains, and would clearly make for a perfect apres-ski.

-“Athletic First Ride is a nice coffee porter great for the early afternoons in the fall and winter.
-Lodge Life, which comes out soon, is a great complement.
-A rich, flavorful evening beer that’s perfect for winter.
-Both are favorites of mine.”
+“Athletic First Ride is a nice coffee porter great for the early afternoons in the fall and winter.” (from 2023)

 – Tyler, Reducaholic (IG: @reducaholic)